-Car accidents can happen because of anything,from distraction to sudden health problems like seizures.
+Car accidents can happen because of anything, from distractions to sudden health problems like seizures.
 If you’re aware of the risks involved, it is easier to take some preventive measures and avoid serious injuries.
 At Eltringham Law Group, we always encourage drivers to be vigilant and be on the lookout for dangers while on the road.

 Unfortunately, some crashes happen without warning.
 In such cases, you need to seek out a qualified attorney with experience in vehicular accidents for legal assistance.
-Here’s a look at some of the most common accident lawyer cases, so you know when to contact an attorney:
+Here’s a look at some of the most common accident lawyer cases so that you know when to contact an attorney.

 1. Driving Under the Influence

-Driving under the influence of drugs or alcohol is one of the most common causes of accidents.
-While most people are aware that driving with an impaired judgment is dangerous, it doesn’t stop people from indulging in it.
+Driving under the influence (DUI) of drugs or alcohol is one of the most common causes of car accidents in Florida.
+While most people know that driving with impaired judgment is dangerous, it doesn’t stop people from indulging in it.

 It is tempting to step on an accelerator, especially if you have a clean stretch of road before you.
 Unfortunately, giving in to the temptation can lead to serious accidents as well.
 Speeding is one of the most common causes of car accidents and related fatalities.